-Payment to the surviving spouse of a deceased participant commences immediately.
-Payment to the surviving spouse of a deceased former vested participant commences on the date the member would have first satisfied eligibility for retirement with an unreduced service retirement allowance.
-The amount of a surviving spouse's benefit is always the larger of (1) the benefit computed as a survivor beneficiary, and (2) the 85% of accrued retirement allowance benefit described above.
+The amount of a surviving spouse's benefit is always the larger of (1) the benefit computed as a monthly pension beneficiary, and (2) the 85% of accrued retirement allowance benefit described above.
 If there is no named beneficiary and no retirement allowance being paid to a surviving spouse, unmarried children under 21 will be paid an equal share of 50% of the deceased participant's or the deceased former vested participant's accrued retirement allowance.
 The reduction for retirement before age 60 is not applied.